 Another group of caregivers is going to court to be paid to care for their disabled adult children or spouse.

-The King case dates back to 2008 and involves 13 plaintiffs from seven families who cared for their disabled child or spouse without being paid between 2002 -2012.
+The King case dates back to 2008 and involves 13 plaintiffs from eight families who cared for their disabled child or spouse without being paid between 2002 -2012.

 It comes a month after the Court of Appeal indicated it did not want to hear any more disputes involving adequately paying family members to care for their disabled adult children.

 Prior to 2012 the Ministry of Health had a long-standing policy or practice of preventing resident family members of people with disabilities from being paid for their care work.